 Our Medical Malpractice Attorneys are Here to Help you in Washington, DC and Maryland

-With more than 35 years of successful experience obtaining more than one billion dollars for our clients, the legal team at Schochor, Federico and Staton, P.A. helps those injured through medical malpractice and error.
+With more than 35 years of successful experience obtaining more than one billion dollars for our clients, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. helps those injured through medical malpractice and error.
 Call 410-234-1000 or contact us to set up a free consultation.